Poor Physical Health Days

-Poor Physical Health Days measures the average number of physically unhealthy days reported in past 30 days.
-This measure is based on responses to the Behavioral Risk Factor Surveillance System (BRFSS) question: “Thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”
-The value reported in the County Health Rankings is the average number of days a county’s adult respondents report that their physical health was not good.
+Poor Physical Health Days measures the average number of physically unhealthy days reported in the past 30 days.
+This measure is based on responses to the Behavioral Risk Factor Surveillance System (BRFSS) question: “Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”
+The value reported in the County Health Rankings is the average number of days a county’s adult respondents reported that their physical health was not good.

 Statistical modeling is used to obtain more informed and reliable estimates than survey data alone can provide.
 Our Poor Physical Health Days estimates are produced from one year of survey data and are created using complex statistical modeling.
 Modeling generates more stable estimates for places with small numbers of residents or survey responses.
-For more technical information on BRFSS modeling please see their methodology.
+For more technical information on PLACES modeling using BRFSS data, please see their methodology.

 There are also drawbacks to using modeled data.
 The smaller the population or sample size of a county, the more the estimates are derived from the model itself and the less they are based on survey responses.
 Models make assumptions about statistical relationships that may not hold in all cases.
 Finally, there is no perfect model and each model generally has limitations specific to their methods.

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
-Modeled data are not particularly good at accounting for the influence of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
-Counties trying to measure the effects of programs and policies should use great caution when using modeled estimates.
-To better understand physical health from the County Health Rankings, it is best to confirm with additional local sources of data.
-This type of “data triangulation” is particularly important when trying to confirm estimates from modeled data.
+Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
+Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
+In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.

 Years of Data Used